ROCm/HIP/docs/understand/programming_model.rst

   CU as described in :doc:`Compute Units <./hardware_implementation>`, an important concept in resource usage and performance optimization.

+  Use local memory when the data is specific to a thread, to store variables generated by the thread, or to provide register pressure relief for the thread.

 Shared memory
   Read-write storage visible to all the threads in a given block.
+Use shared memory when the data is reused within a thread block, when cross-thread communication is needed, or to minimize global memory transactions by using device memory whenever possible.

 Global
   Read-write storage visible to all threads in a given grid.
 There are specialized versions of global memory with different usage semantics which are typically backed by the same hardware storing global.

+  Use global memory when you have large datasets, are transferring memory between the host and the device, and when you are sharing data between thread blocks.

   Constant
     Read-only storage visible to all threads in a given grid.
 It is a limited segment of global with queryable size.
+Use constant memory for read-only data that is shared across multiple threads, and that has a small data size.

   Texture
     Read-only storage visible to all threads in a given grid and accessible